EnglishMagyarRomânăPolskiРусскийFrançaisDeutsch

 Continuation Bet Success Factor #5 – High Cards on the Flop

 The higher the flop comes the more likely your continuation bet is to succeed.
 Flops containing an Ace are the best of all.
 You should often bet out even when you do not hold an Ace yourself as your opponent will not generally call without one.
 The same principle works with King and Queen-high flops.
-As the board gets lower your cbet success rate will drop – be careful on those small-card flops.
+As the board gets lower your cbet success rate will drop – be careful on those small-card flops as players holding small pairs will often assume you are betting your missed Ace-X hand and call you.

-The very best time to continuation bet is against a single opponent on an Ace high flop of 3 different suits with no obvious straight draws.
+So, the very best time to continuation bet is against a single opponent on an Ace high flop of 3 different suits with no obvious straight draws.
 You should aim to bet around 40% to 60% of the pot – which means you need to succeed only one in three times to show a profit.
-Remember to avoid doing this too often into highly skilled opponents and into calling stations!!
+Remember to avoid doing this too often into highly skilled (or tricky) opponents and please, do not bluff those calling stations!!